13 Apps to Make Your Japan Trip Easier

 How I Picked The List

 Simple—they’re the ones I use!
-They’ve taken me on seven trips to Japan and are currently fueling the plans for number eight.
+They’ve taken me on eight trips to Japan and are currently fueling the plans for number nine.

 I’ve seen lists far longer than this one, but they often include apps that crossover with others on the list below, that aren’t Japan-specific, like hotel or flight booking apps or apps that are only in Japanese – so you probably don’t need to fill your phone up with them.
 There’s enough to do when planning a trip to Japan as it is without translating restaurant suggestions!